wokwi/wokwi-python-client/docs/index.md

 - Connect to the Wokwi Simulator from Python
 - Upload diagrams and firmware files
 - Start, pause, resume, and restart simulations
-- Monitor serial output asynchronously
+- Monitor serial output asynchronously and write to them
+- Control peripherals and read GPIO pins
 - Fully type-annotated and easy to use with asyncio

 ## Installation